We use cookies to store user settings and preferences on this site. We do not preserve any personal data in cookies.

 What is the Solution?

-SiQDs are heavy-metal-free and have abundant starting materials in nature is a promising substitute for the toxic II-VI QDs.
-This technology is an experimental method coupled with a novel setup which is capable of synthesizing brightly fluorescent colloidal SiQDs in a low-cost and large-scale manner when compared to existing SiQD synthesis methods.
-The method begins with electrochemical etching 6-inch silicon wafers to produce silicon nanoparticles, which are then further processed.
+SiQDs are heavy-metal-free and have abundant starting materials in nature and is a promising substitute for the toxic heavy metal based QDs.
+This technology is an experimental method coupled with a setup capable of synthesizing brightly fluorescent colloidal SiQDs in a low-cost and large-scale manner.
+The method begins with electrochemical etching of 6-inch silicon wafers to produce silicon nanoparticles, which are then further processed.
 These SiQDs have many applications, including QD display, LED phosphors, Organic LEDs, bio-imaging, photodetectors and solar cells.

 What is the Competitive Advantage?